TransformingMusicology/mei-tmus/documentation/performance-related.md

 * tap-pick
 * rake

-### Vibrato
+#### Vibrato

 We distinguish between vibrato using the left hand or the (guitar) vibrato arm.
 We introduce a new element `<vibrato>`, which will be a regular control event plus an extra attribute `@wide=true`.
-The method of generating the vibrato is specified through a technique attribute `@technique` with a semi-open list of techniques to choose from.
-The proposed value for this list are:
+The method of generating the vibrato is specified through an attribute `@technique`, containing a semi-open list of techniques to choose from.
+The proposed values for this list are:

 * left-hand
 * vibrato-arm
 * bend-neck

-### Muted strings
+#### Muted strings

 Strings muted with the left hand (to achieve a percussive effect) can be indicated by means of the attribute `@tab.muted`.